labgem/microscope-user-doc/docs/content/mage/viewer.rst

 The **Export to Gene Cart** button allows you to export all genomic objects contained in the genomic map to a Gene Cart.
 If you click on the button, a new window opens, offering the choice of creating a new cart or to selecting a pre-existing cart in which store the data.
-You can access to your gene carts via the Gene Cart Interface.
+You can access to your gene carts via the `Gene Cart Interface <../userpanel/genesbasket.html>`.

 Can I create a new genomic object ?
 -----------------------------------